rithala/rithala.github.io/content/posts/create-etl-process-with-etl-net-and-azure-function/index.md

 ## Serverless ETL

 I am in love with Azure Functions.
 This simple, event-based programming model usually ticks all the boxes when developing modern apps.
 You can create a function triggered by a file uploaded to an Azure Blob Storage container, scheduled timer, or on demand with HTTP request.
-Especially, the first one looks interesting in terms of a data integration.
+Especially, the first one looks promising in terms of a data integration.

-The one think that you need to take into consideration is processing time.
+The one thing that you need to take into consideration is a processing time.
 When you will need to process a big number of rows you might be caught by a timetout.
 So that you should carefully choose a [hosting option](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout) and set the ```functionTimeout``` setting in ```host.json``` file.

 ## Creating ETL Function